Personas¶

 How a Run Works¶

-usermessages to the simulator, and vice versa). - The bot under test replies, using your system-only prompt template plus the experiment's LLM config.
+usermessages to the simulator, and vice versa). - The bot under test replies, using the optional system-only prompt template plus the experiment's LLM config.

 - Steps 2 and 3 loop until the simulator calls